Lancaster University Engineering Building

-The new building will provide additional areas for future growth and recent new specialisms such as nuclear, energy and chemical engineering.
+The new building provides additional areas for future growth and recent new specialisms such as nuclear, energy and chemical engineering.

-The two-winged development with a central atrium will house mechanical workshops and laboratories on the ground floor, electronics and chemical engineering on the first floor with levels three and four providing academic office space, study areas and meeting zones.
+The two-winged development with a central atrium houses mechanical workshops and laboratories on the ground floor, electronics and chemical engineering on the first floor with levels three and four providing academic office space, study areas and meeting zones.

-The inspirational working and learning environment will be fitted with the latest, top-of-the-range equipment, workshops and laboratories with contemporary ‘live labs', visible from the outside of the building.
+The inspirational working and learning environment is fitted with the latest, top-of-the-range equipment, workshops and laboratories with contemporary ‘live labs’, visible from the outside of the building.

-The building is set to achieve the new BREEAM ‘outstanding' rating to reflect industry benchmarks and to raise the bar for building efficiency in line with the University's sustainability and carbon reduction targets.
+The building was designed to achieve the new BREEAM ‘Outstanding’ rating to reflect industry benchmarks and to raise the bar for building efficiency in line with the University’s sustainability and carbon reduction targets.

 BCI Award 2015